idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeFiniteStrain.md

 \end{equation}
 which can be evaluated by performing a spectral decomposition of $\boldsymbol{\hat{C}}$.
-Once $\boldsymbol{\hat{U}}$ has been computed, the multiplicative decomposition of the deformation graidient is used to find the incremental rotation tensor
+Once $\boldsymbol{\hat{U}}$ has been computed, the multiplicative decomposition of the deformation gradient is used to find the incremental rotation tensor
 $\boldsymbol{\hat{R}}$ and the stretching rate $\boldsymbol{D}$.
 Following [!cite](rashid1993incremental), the stretching rate tensor can be expressed in terms of the 'incremental' right Cauchy-Green deformation tensor